iabraham/pyhcp/HCP_1200/README.md

+The file metadata.csv contains publicly accessible metadata regarding the scans in the HCP S1200 release.
+In using this repository and the data contained in it you are agreeing to the Open Access Terms established by the Connectome Organization.

 # How to use shelved Py object

 The code on successful run should place three files called `hcp_data.dat`, `hcp_data.bak` and `hcp_data.dir` in the `HCP_1200` folder.
 You can access the content of these files as follows: